-N1MM, N2AMG, K3CT, N2IC and NA3M are the developers currently.
+N1MM, N2AMG, K3CT, N2IC, KU7T and NA3M are the developers currently.
 It is a cooperative development venture.
 If you have programming or other skills we'd be interested in your help.
-To help develop, you'll need your own copy of Visual Basic 6.0 PE or EE.
-A copy of Access 2000 is helpful, but not required.
+To help develop, you'll need your own copy of Visual Studio Pro 2012 (or later).
 Contact N1MM to discuss working on this project.
 Source code is provided to those who would like to contribute to the project.

 So who is Tom, N1MM, and why is he writing a free contest logging program?